roitraining/ux-designers-training/operations-for-designers/labs/01-deploy-vm-with-agents.md

 11. Switch back to the **Compute Engine** page in the Google Cloud Console.
 Click the VM's external IP address; it should be linkified if you checked the box for **Allow HTTP Access**.

 **Important Note:**<br>
-Normally you would not run Node as root (sudo), we are doing that here to avoid needing to install and configure Apache or Nginx as a reverse proxy.
+Normally, you would not run Node as root (sudo).
+We are doing that here to avoid needing to install and configure Apache or Nginx as a reverse proxy.

 <!-- ------------------------ -->
 ## Monitoring and Logging